Publications

 Cobalt catalysts for COx-free hydrogen production: Effect of catalyst type on ammonia decomposition in gliding discharge plasma reactor, „Journal of CO2 Utilization”

-Ronduda H., Młotek M., Góral W., Zybert M., Ostrowski A., Sobczak K., Krawczyk K., i Raróg-Pilecka W., Cobalt catalysts for COx-free hydrogen production: Effect of catalyst type on ammonia decomposition in gliding discharge plasma reactor, „Journal of CO2 Utilization”, 2024, t.82, s.
+Ronduda H., Młotek M., Góral W., Zybert M., Ostrowski A., Sobczak K., Krawczyk K., Raróg-Pilecka W., Cobalt catalysts for COx-free hydrogen production: Effect of catalyst type on ammonia decomposition in gliding discharge plasma reactor, „Journal of CO2 Utilization”, 2024, t.82, s.
 1–12.

 DOI: